 % Valeur quotidienne*

-Yupik is excited to introduce you to Organic Amaranth!
-Though amaranth looks like a grain, it’s actually a seed!
-Tiny, round granules of nutty, earthy, and slightly sweet flavored amaranth are delicious at any meal.
+Yupik's organic amaranth is made of tiny, round granules of nutty, earthy, and slightly sweet flavored amaranth that are delicious at any meal.
 From breakfast porridge to amaranth risotto for dinner, this ancient seed cooks easily and in many different ways.
-Buy Organic Amaranth by 500g, kilo, or case to keep your cupboard well-stocked with this unique product!

 For every 1 cup of amaranth, use 2 ½ cups of liquid.
 If using amaranth for breakfast or dessert applications, try using juice (apple, orange, mango, etc.) or the milk of your choice (coconut, almond, rice, soy, etc.); for savory applications, use crushed tomatoes, stock, wine, beer, or water.
 Amaranth cooks in approximately 15-20 minutes.